ssi-dk/chewBBACA/CHEWBBACA/docs/user/modules/ExtractCgMLST.rst

 The ExtractCgMLST module determines the set of core loci based on the allelic profiles determined by the AlleleCall module.
 Brief description of the workflow:

 	- The process starts by excluding loci and samples from the analysis based on lists of loci and samples provided by the user.
-This allows users to filter out low-quality samples and problematic loci that would affect the determination of the core genome
+This allows users to filter out low-quality samples and problematic loci that would affect the determination of the core genome.

 	- The filtered allelic profiles are masked to remove the *INF-* prefixes from newly inferred alleles and substitute special classifications by ``0``.